tru0067/GTFO-VanillaReloaded/README.md

 ### Sniper

 *The R8 nerfs to Sniper were extremely drastic and massively impaired the weapon's usability.
-We've reverted its clip size back to 3 and reduced its ammo closer to its previous value, while keeping its new shot delay and reload.*
+We've reverted its clip size back to 3, returned its old reload and reduced its ammo closer to its previous value, while keeping its new shot delay and recoil.*

 -   Clip size: 2 -> 3
 -   Bullet cost: 17.5 -> 20.0
     -   Rounds/refill: 5.14 -> 4.50
     -   Starting ammo: 8.57 -> 7.50
     -   Maximum ammo (excluding clip): 13 -> 11
+-   Reload cancel: 2.90 -> 2.41

 ### HEL Rifle